-SPRINGFIELD TOWNSHIP, Ohio — A new group home where boys and young men can heal from trauma is coming to Finneytown.
+SPRINGFIELD TOWNSHIP, Ohio — A group home designed to help boys and young men work through trauma opened in Finneytown on Saturday.

 Arieanna Richardson-Hill, the founder of the nonprofit Divine 180 Residential Services, hopes the new home can be a place of serenity and peace.

-The home, called the Divine 180 Boys Home, is meant for boys as young as 10 years old to men as old as 21, with a focus on boys and men who have experienced homelessness, neglect or sexual or physical abuse.
-And people can stay as long as they need.
+The home, called the Divine 180 Boys Home, is meant for people ages 10-21, with a focus on boys and men who have experienced homelessness, neglect or sexual or physical abuse.

 That's why the plan for the new group home is to have plenty of indoor and outdoor activities.

 "A hockey table, flatscreen TVs, board games ... a punching bag downstairs," Richardson-Hill said.

 There are even dirt bike trails in the backyard.

 "Our goal is to really set it up in a way that the boys won't want to leave the home,” she said.

 Treatment services and therapy will also be available to those who wish to have it.